-The Kittatinny Roundtable, hosted by Hawk Mountain Sanctuary, is a fun and exciting day-long event for hawkwatch coordinators from Pennsylvania, Maryland, New Jersey and Delaware.
-For roughly 40 years, coordinators within driving distance have gathered in the summer before raptor migration starts again, to review hawk count results from the previous year.
+The Kittatinny Roundtable, hosted by Hawk Mountain Sanctuary, is a fun and exciting day-long event for hawk watch coordinators from Pennsylvania, Maryland, New Jersey, and Delaware.
+For roughly 40 years, coordinators within driving distance have gathered in the summer before raptor migration starts again to review hawk count results from the previous year.

 Emceed by Laurie Goodrich, this year’s July event brought together more than 35 coordinators to analyze the highlights and lowlights of the past fall and spring seasons.
 Laurie also arranges several presentations on current raptor research, some by citizen scientists and others by Hawk Mountain staff.

-This year’s session opened with an update from HMANA’s monitoring site coordinator, Julie Brown, about our current programs, activities and plans for the future.
+This year’s session opened with an update from HMANA’s monitoring site coordinator, Julie Brown, about our current programs, activities, and plans for the future.
 She also brought some HMANA merchandise for sale, and she happily didn’t return home with much!

-Nick tells us “Raptors can acquire WNV by eating an infected host.
-The raptors most commonly found dead in the U.S. from WNV have been Red-tailed Hawk, Great Horned Owl, Cooper’s Hawk, Sharp-shinned Hawk and American Kestrel.
+Nick tells us, “Raptors can acquire WNV by eating an infected host.
+The raptors most commonly found dead in the US from WNV have been Red-tailed Hawk, Great Horned Owl, Cooper’s Hawk, Sharp-shinned Hawk, and American Kestrel.
 WNV-related research on raptors has included observational studies of infected raptors, necropsies of dead raptors, intentional infections or challenge studies, and comparisons of reproduction for raptor parents with and without WNV antibodies.
 However, other than for Great Horned Owl, WNV is not currently known to be affecting raptor population numbers.”
 He reports that the young of Great Horned Owl and the grouse family seem particularly hard hit by the virus.

 After the initial epidemic, the WNV epidemic dropped off in many regions, and it seemed as if bird populations were largely unscathed.
 However, that has not been the recent case in Pennsylvania.
-There, the Department of Environmental Protection has annually measured the WNV prevalence in sampled mosquitoes and estimated an index of the number of infected mosquitoes.
+The Department of Environmental Protection has annually measured the WNV prevalence in sampled mosquitoes and estimated an index of the number of infected mosquitoes.
 This estimated prevalence re-amplified to a high level in 2012 and then a much higher level in 2018, nearly four times the long-term average.
-Christmas Bird Count (CBC) show that effort-adjusted counts of American Crows, Great Horned Owls, Ruffed Grouse, Black-capped and Carolina Chickadees and Tufted Titmice have sharply declined, and there is additional corroboratory evidence for why WNV is the cause.
+Christmas Bird Count (CBC) shows that effort-adjusted counts of American Crows, Great Horned Owls, Ruffed Grouse, Black-capped and Carolina Chickadees, and Tufted Titmice have sharply declined, and there is additional corroboratory evidence for why WNV is the cause.